D Phrygian Scale

 D Phrygian Scale Notes

-The D Phrygian mode contains the following notes:
+The D Phrygian scale contains the following notes:

 D – E♭ – F – G – A – B♭ – CThese notes come directly from the B♭ major parent scale, starting on its 3rd degree (D).